Universal relation between $C_{T}$ and the CFT Weyl anomaly

-where we have used the on-shell condition to trade ${\cal L}(f_{\infty})$ by $\frac{2\,f_{\infty}}{d+1}\,{\cal L}'(f_{\infty})$ and the fact that the latter only depends on $\tilde{L}$, as opposed to ${\cal L}(f_{\infty})$ which also depends on $L$.
-That makes it possible to act with derivatives with respect to $f_{\infty}$.
+where we have used the on-shell condition to trade $\mathcal{L}(f_\infty)$ by $2 f_\infty\mathcal{L}'(f_\infty)/(d+1)$ and the fact that the latter only depends on $\tilde{L}$, as opposed to $\mathcal{L}(f_\infty)$ which also depends on $L$.
+This enables one to take derivatives with respect to $f_{\infty}$.
 Using the present universal relation, we end up with a prescription to compute $C_T$ directly from the type-A central charge $a$ in Einstein-like gravities.
-A comparison with \cite{Bueno:2018yzo} (Eq.(18) and footnote [90] therein) is also in order.
+A comparison with ref.~\cite{Bueno:2018yzo} (eq.~(18) and footnote~[90] therein) is also in order.